Persistence diagrams as morphological signatures of cells: A method to measure and compare cells within a population: Results and discussion

-In this section, we report how our method for comparing the shapes of cells can be used to identify unusual cells (i.e., outliers) and subpopulations within a cell population.
-We consider both human mesenchymal stem cells (hMSCs) and HeLa cells.
+The result section serves three purposes: \begin{itemize} \item[a)] \textbf{\textit{Identification of subpopulations in a set of cells}}.
+We report how our method PH for comparing the shapes of cells can be used to identify unusual cells (i.e., outliers) and subpopulations within a cell population. \item[b)] \textbf{\textit{Assessing the performance of PH for clustering cells}}.
+We check how PH can distinguish two different cell types when the true partitioning is known. \item[c)] \textbf{\textit{Comparing PH with existing methods for comparing cell contours}}.
+We compare PH with an aspect ratio distance, a Fourier descriptor distance, and a elastic distance. \end{itemize}

+For all three tasks, we consider both human mesenchymal stem cells (hMSCs) and HeLa cells.
 HeLa cells are a long-established, immortalised cancer cell line.
 They are a commonly used cell line for culturing in \textit{in vitro} conditions, showing relatively consistent growth patterns and morphologies within a population, despite some heterogeneity. hMSCs are primary cells, on the other hand, derived from bone marrow directly from patients.
 They are not immortalised or further altered and exhibit an inherent natural heterogeneity, both in morphology and function, due to their preparation and selection method.

-We analyse a population of hMSCs, $X1$ (\Cref{subsec:X1}) and a population of HeLa cells, $Y1$ (\Cref{subsec:Y1}), with the experimental setup and analysis pipeline described in \Cref{sec:materials-and-methods}.
+We start with analyzing a population of hMSCs, $X1$ (\Cref{subsec:X1}) and a population of HeLa cells, $Y1$ (\Cref{subsec:Y1}), with the experimental setup and analysis pipeline described in \Cref{sec:materials-and-methods}.